my-devices/sdk/WebTunnel/WebTunnelAgent/README.md

 This setting specifies the port number of the device's web server.
 Must only be set if different from default HTTP port 80.
 Must also be included in the `webtunnel.ports` list.

+#### webtunnel.httpPath

+This optional setting specifies the default URI path of the device's web server.
+It will be used by the Remote Manager web user interface to construct the URL of the device.

+#### webtunnel.sshPort

+The optional setting specifies the port number of the device's SSH server.
+Used to enable SSH support in the Remote Manager web interface.
+The port number must also be included in the webtunnel.ports list.
+If not set SSH access will not be enabled via the Remote Manager web interface.

 #### webtunnel.vncPort

 The optional setting specifies the port number of the device's VNC server.
-Used to enable VNC support in the web interface.
+Used to enable VNC support in the Remote Manager web interface.
-Must also be included in the webtunnel.ports list.
+The port number must also be included in the webtunnel.ports list.
-If not set VNC access will not be enabled via the Remote Manager.
+If not set VNC access will not be enabled via the Remote Manager web interface.

+#### webtunnel.rdpPort

+The optional setting specifies the port number of the device's RDP server.
+Used to enable RDP support in the Remote Manager web interface.
+The port number must also be included in the webtunnel.ports list.
+If not set RDP access will not be enabled via the Remote Manager web interface.

 #### webtunnel.reflectorURI